flarespire359/kujata/README.md

 ## Thanks goes to...
+- dangarfield, for the fork this fork is based on.
 - picklejar76, for his work on creating the initial kujata
 - qhimm community
 - Aali, for patching FF7, graphics work, lgp/unlgp utility, etc.